romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How can a custom script be integrated into a GitHub Actions workflow?
+Q: How can a custom script be integrated into a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **By using the run keyword in a step within a job to execute the script**